 Any packet or frame with a priority greater than the set threshold is treated as priority traffic.
 This priority traffic is sent to the priority queue instead of the normal queue.
 When buffering occurs, packets on the priority queue preempt packets on the normal queue.
-This results in lower latency for the priority traffic, which is often latency-sensitive traffic, such as VoIP.
+This results in lower latency for the priority traffic, which is often latency-sensitive traffic such as voice-over-IP (VoIP).